 |Flavanol-rich foods, including onions, kale, leeks, broccoli, and herbs like parsley, thyme, celery, oregano, and chili peppers||White pasta and white rice|

 Prebiotics, Probiotics and Breast Cancer

-The link between prebiotics, probiotics, and breast cancer rests heavily on the benefits that good bacteria can provide to your immune system.
-A healthy immune system can detect and kill cells that could become cancerous.
-They also help fight inflammatory responses, which can reduce your risk for cancer.6
+As these foods help boost the growth of desirable bacteria in your gut, you will also be boosting your immune system.7 A healthy immune system can detect and kill cells that could become cancerous.
+These foods also help fight inflammatory responses, which can reduce your risk for cancer.8

 - Intestinal infectious diseases